richardwalkerdev/vaulttester/README.md

 With that in place, it's time to deploy my `vaulttester` on to OpenShift.

-Login to your OpenShift cluster, in this case, use `kubeadmin` (not recommended but for demonstration purposes and keeping this guide lean and focused):
+Login to your OpenShift cluster, in this case, use `kubeadmin` (not recommended, but for demonstration purposes and keeping this guide lean and focused):

 ``` bash
 oc login https://api.cluster.domain.com:6443